IshitaTakeshi/PCANet/README.md

 )

 # Check whether all pixels can be considered.
 Raise ValueError if the structure is not valid.
+# Calling this function is optional.
+PCANet works without this line.
 pcanet.validate_structure()

 pcanet.fit(images_train)  # Train PCANet